A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Proposed Method

-We firstly aggregate the temporal information from the cliped feature with the average-pooling operation to get the temporal average-pooled features $F_{avg}^{L/3}$.
-Then the descriptor is forwarded to a multi-layer perceptron (MLP) with only one hidden layer.
-In order to reduce parameter overhead, the channel of average-pooled features through the hidden layer $W_0$ is decreased by the reduction ratio $r$ to $R^{C/r \times L/3}$, then recovered by the latter layer $W_1$.
+We first aggregate the temporal information from the clipped feature with the average-pooling operation to get the temporal average-pooled features $F_{avg}^{L/3}$.
+Then the descriptor is forwarded to a multilayer perceptron (MLP) with only one hidden layer.
+To reduce parameter overhead, the channel of average-pooled features through the hidden layer $W_0$ is decreased by the reduction ratio $r$ to $R^{C/r \times L/3}$, then recovered by the latter layer $W_1$.
 The sigmoid activation function generates the normalized channel attention weight $W_R \in R^{C \times L/3}$ between 0 to 1.
-Finally, the original shallow feature is reweight by the multiplication with the channel attention weight.
-Overall, the reweighted channel-wise feature is computed as :
+Finally, the original shallow feature is reweighted by the multiplication with the attention weight of the channel.
+Overall, the reweighted channel-wise feature is computed as

 where $i=1,2,3$ and $ F_{CA}=[F_{CA_1},F_{CA_2},F_{CA_3}]$ is forwarded to the RNTA to mine temporal-range dependencies.